kubernetes-sigs/node-feature-discovery/README.md

 The (empty-by-default)
 [example config](https://github.com/kubernetes-incubator/node-feature-discovery/blob/master/node-feature-discovery.conf.example)
 is used as a config in the NFD Docker image.
-Thus, this can be used as default configuration in custom-built images.
+Thus, this can be used as a default configuration in custom-built images.

+Configuration options can also be specified via the `--options` command line flag, in which case no mounts need to be used.
+The same format as in the config file must be used, i.e. JSON (or YAML).

+Configuration options specified from the command line will override those read from the config file.

 ## Building from source